TomasGB/Home-Automation-System/README.md

 - Connect to WiFi
 - Connect to MQTT broker
 - Publish sensor data periodically
-- Listen for LED state changes
+- Listen for DEVICES state changes

-(Section will be updated when `esp32/` folder is added)

 ---

-## 5️⃣ Optional: Docker Setup
+## 5️⃣ Docker Setup

 Inside the `/Docker` folder you will find: